-Layers #= Add/Remove Keyframe Adds a keyframe at the current frame of the selected function or removes the keyframe at the current frame of the selected function, if there is one already.
+Image: State of the state o + - Add/Remove Keyframe Adds a keyframe at the current frame of the selected function or removes the keyframe at the current frame of the selected function, if there is one already.
 NOTE This button only displays for function layers. < Previous Keyframe Moves the timeline cursor to the previous keyframe on the selected function.
-NOTE This button only displays for function layers.
-Next Keyframe Moves the timeline cursor to the next keyframe on the selected function.
-NOTE This button only displays for function layers. o o o o o o o o o o o o o o o o o o o Function Menu Displays the Function menu, which allows you to create a new function for the function layer, or to link it to an existing shared function.
-NOTE This button only displays for functions layers, in the Parameters column-see Show/Hide Parameters on page 681. -=- Function Keyframe A frame where the value for one or more of the layer's functions is preset.
+NOTE This button only displays for function layers. $\boldsymbol{\lambda}$ Next Keyframe Moves the timeline cursor to the next keyframe on the selected function.
+NOTE This button only displays for function layers. o Function Menu Displays the Function menu, which allows you to create a new function for the function layer, or to link it to an existing shared function.
+NOTE This button only displays for functions layers, in the Parameters column-see Show/Hide Parameters on page 699. -8- Function Keyframe A frame where the value for one or more of the layer's functions is preset.
 The position of each layers in key poses for digital animation is recorded in function keyframes.
 You can grab and move function keyframes as well as copy, cut, paste and delete them.

-TIP If you have a keyframe and a drawing selected simultaneously, and you wish to delete the keyframe without deleting the drawing's exposure by doing one of the following: In the Timeline toolbar, click on the Delete Keyframe kF button.
+TIP If you have a keyframe and a drawing selected simultaneously, and you wish to delete the keyframe without deleting the drawing's exposure by doing one of the following: In the Timeline toolbar, click on the Delete Keyframe KF button.
 Press F7.
-From the top menu, select Animation > Delete Keyframe NOTE If a collapsed layer has children that have function keyframes, you will see a white square instead.
-41-> Split The Split button lets you split the Timeline view in two sections, allowing you to see two different portions of the Timeline view.
+From the top menu, select Animation &gt; Delete Keyframe NOTE If a collapsed layer has children that have function keyframes, you will see a white square instead.
+4)÷ Split The Split button lets you split the Timeline view in two sections, allowing you to see two different portions of the Timeline view.
 This can be useful if you need to often switch between two specific points of a lengthy scene.
-II Drawing Exposure In the Timeline view, when a drawing is exposed, it is represented by a grey block that extends from the first frame it is exposed to the last frame it is exposed.
+Drawing Exposure In the Timeline view, when a drawing is exposed, it is represented by a grey block that extends from the first frame it is exposed to the last frame it is exposed.
 View Modes Lets you choose between different view modes allowing you to decide which layers are listed in the Timeline view.
 This can be useful if you're working on a scene with a lot of layers, and you only want layers you will be working on to appear in the Timeline view so as to declutter it.
-The following view modes are available: • Normal View Mode will show all the layers in your scene. • Selection Only Mode will hide all the layers that are not currently selected, leaving only the currently selected layers in the Timeline view.
+The following view modes are available: Normal View Mode will show all the layers in your scene.
+Selection Only Mode will hide all the layers that are not currently selected, leaving only the currently selected layers in the Timeline view.